pmeeny/CI-MS3-FootballMemories/README.md

 </code><br>
 ![Latest Memories](football_memories/static/images/landing_page/latest_memories.PNG)

-#### User Stories
+#### User Stories feature 3
 - User Story 3.1: As a regular user/admin user I can view a hero image with login and register buttons on the home/landing page
 - User Story 3.2: As a regular user/admin user I can view the last three memories added on the website, with memory name, memory image and tournament
 - User Story 3.3: As an admin/regular user if I encounter a route that does not exist I am navigated to a 404 error page

-### Feature 4 Login/Register/Logout administration
+### Feature 4 Login Register Logout administration
-#### Description
+#### Description feature 4
 - The user can register for an account on the website by entering their username, password, confirming their password, first name, last name, favourite team, country.
 - All fields are mandatory and a relevant message will be displayed and the username must be unique otherwise a message will be displayed to the user
 - The username must be a minimum of 6 characters and contain at least one lowercase letter, with no special characters
-- The password must be a minimum of 6 characters and contain least one number, one lowercase and one uppercase letter, with no special characters
+- The password must be a minimum of 6 characters and contain at least one number, one lowercase and one uppercase letter, with no special characters
 - The password must match the confirm password
 - The country is selected from a dropdown list of countries
 - Note: I have limited the functionality so that only regular users and not admin users can register on the site